Ngopimas/profile-minimal/src/content/blog/240320-custom-hook-data-fetching.md

 ## Summary

 By creating a custom hook for data fetching, you can easily manage data fetching logic in your React applications.
 This approach not only promotes reusability but also keeps your components clean and maintainable.
-Happy coding!

 ## Further Reading